Chris Kaba: Man shot dead by police in Streatham named

 Kim Alleyne, 49, whose daughter Karima Waite was engaged to Mr Kaba, said he had been due to become a father.

 She said: "He was so loved.
 He was so funny.
-He was super kind.
+He was super-kind.
 Crazy.
 He was always happy.
 He'd do anything for you."

 She added: "He was a fiancé, he was due to get married in five months' time.
 He's got a baby on the way that he's never going to see.